yuhsuansia/Extended-target-PMBM-tracker/README.md

 More details on the point target PMBM tracker can be found in the paper

 Granström, Karl, Lennart Svensson, Yuxuan Xia, Jason Williams, and Ángel F. García-Femández.
 "Poisson multi-Bernoulli mixture trackers: continuity through random finite sets of trajectories."
-In 2018 21st International Conference on Information Fusion (FUSION), pp. 1-5.
+In 2018 21st International Conference on Information Fusion (FUSION).
 IEEE, 2018.

 Full text is available at https://arxiv.org/pdf/1812.05131